Gradient-enhancement and Gradient Predictions for Deep Gaussian Process Modeling of Expensive Computer Experiments: Benchmarking

 where $X_{\cdot d}$ denotes the $d^\textrm{th}$ column of $X$.
 We use a prior mean of zero on the inner layer, although our software also supports an identity prior mean with the corresponding derivatives (i.e., the columns of $W_\textrm{all}^{(0)}$ above).

-We consider performance in root mean squared error (RMSE, lower is better) which measures predictive accuracy, and continuous ranked probability score \citep[CRPS, lower is better,][]{gneiting2007strictly} which incorporates uncertainty quantification.\footnote{Technically, CRPS relies on a Gaussian posterior, but we use it here with DGPs given their conditional Gaussianity.} We also compare to the gradient-enhanced kriging (GEK) method of \citet{hung2021random} which fits a stationary gradient-enhanced Gaussian process using random Fourier features and is implemented in MATLAB.\footnote{We obtained the MATLAB code directly from the authors of this work.} The GEK comparator does not offer gradient predictions or uncertainty quantification, so it is only evaluated in terms of RMSE for response $y$.
+We task each surrogate with predicting the response and the gradient.
+We consider performance in root mean squared error (RMSE, lower is better) which measures predictive accuracy, and continuous ranked probability score \citep[CRPS, lower is better,][]{gneiting2007strictly} which incorporates uncertainty quantification.\footnote{Technically, CRPS relies on a Gaussian posterior, but we use it here with DGPs given their conditional Gaussianity.} For gradient predictions, partial derivatives are predicted independently, then performance metrics are averaged across $d=1,\dots,D$.
+Altogether, there are three key products of this work: gradient-enhanced DGP predictions of the response, gradient-enhanced DGP predictions of the gradient, and non-enhanced DGP predictions of the gradient.
+In the following figures, these contributions are represented by the purple boxplots (the geDGP response and gradient predictions) and the blue boxplots in the right panels (the DGP gradient predictions).

-We consider three nonstationary functions---the first two are standard test functions and the third is designed to mimic a real simulation.
-For each function, we conduct 30 Monte Carlo repetitions with re-randomized Latin hypercube sampling \citep[LHS;][]{mckay2000comparison} training designs.
-For each LHS design, we fit both GP and DGP surrogates, each with and without gradient-enhancement.
-We measure performance on a testing LHS of size $100D$.
-For gradients, partial derivatives are predicted independently, then performance metrics are averaged across $d=1,\dots,D$.
-Formulaic details of each test function are provided in Supplementary Material.
-Reproducible code for all exercises is available in our public git repository at \url{https://bitbucket.org/gramacylab/deepgp-ex/}.